AppliedBioinformatics/uwa_darwins_daisy/docs.md

 like a cliff, with read depth tapering off as you move from right to left through the curve.
 This will help us to see which samples need fixing.

 * Run maker annotation with the original genome.
-Will need to look into how the origional genome was annotated.
+Will need to look into how the original genome was annotated.
 For help with maker, I can ask Tessa.
 She has lot's of experience with it.

 * Call presence/absence annotation.
 This can be done in parallel to maker.